4mbilal/RPiDev_VR/README.md

 ## *Acknowledgements*:

-1- MJPEG streamer code in its entirety belongs to JPery (github/JPery/MJPEGWriter)
+1- MJPEG streamer code in its entirety belongs to JPery (github/JPery/MJPEGWriter).
+Minor changes in code have been made to wait for the next frame to be captured by the camera before streaming.
+The original code encodes/streams the old frame if newer version is not available.
+This leads to a false higher fps at the receiving side.